sf-wdi-40/schedule/homework.md

+## Wednesday, August 30
+1. Finish sprints 2 and 3 of the Book App.
+When you get to the section of sprint 2 titled "Challenge!", that's a great time to move on to sprint 3.
+No need to turn in.

 ## Tuesday, August 29
 1. Create a CRUD application using MongoDB with Mongoose to produce a todo list.
 2. Frontend can be found here: https://github.com/arun-projects/Todo-List